jacklehamster/config-template-merger/README.md

 ## Components

-### FileUtils
+### ConfigMerger

 #### Description
-FileUtils is used to load files.
-It caches data for duplicate files loaded to avoid repeated loads.
+ConfigMerger is used to compose templates using various

 #### Usage
 path/test-template.json